SmoothSpatula/SmoothSpatula-ItemDuplicator/README.md

 ## Usage
 * Open the ImGUI window display (default key is `Insert`)
 * Choose the number of duplication in the Mod menu.

+## Work In Progress
+* In theory this should work with mods which add items now, but it might not.

 ## Special Thanks To
 * The Return Of Modding team